liesel-devs/smoothcon/README.md

 mcycle = {"accel": y, "times": x}  # imitating the MASS:mcycle dataset
 ```

-Initialize the smooth.
+Now we initialize the smooth.
 What's special here is that the `spec` argument of the
 `SmoothCon` class can simply be a string containing the R code that you would usually
 use to specify a smooth in `mgcv`.
 Any smooth specification accepted by `mgcv::SmoothCon`
 is permitted.